damianhakert/damianhakert.github.io/source/_posts/2015-11-19-gitlab-dot-com-migration-to-azure.markdown

 - We have also moved issue discussions involving GitLab operations to our [public operations issue tracker](https://gitlab.com/gitlab-com/operations/issues/) for the community to pitch in.

 **9. Conclusion **
-Despite Azure not being as reliable as our previous AWS setup, **we own our own availability**.
+Despite Azure not being as reliable as our previous AWS setup, **we own our availability**.
 The following are some of the mistakes we made prior to the migration that acted as a precursor of our troubles:

 - We didn't allow enough time to study the documentation
 - We didn't interview other companies about their experiences